 The mountain on which Nazareth stands overlooks the Jezreel Valley and can serve as a defensive station.

-Map of the area:
+Map of the city with the marked sights:

 St. Joseph’s Church

 During the 7th century, travelers pointed out that a place near the Church of the Annunciation has been the carpentry workshop of Joseph, father of Jesus.
 And according to more recent tradition, this place is identified as “The house of Joseph.”